Future-House/edison-client-docs/README.md

 print(task_response.answer)
 ```

 A `TaskResponse` will be returned from using our agents.
-For Owl, Crow, and Falcon, we default to a subclass, `PQATaskResponse` which has some key attributes:
+For `LITERATURE` and `PRECEDENT`, we default to a subclass, `PQATaskResponse` which has some key attributes:

 | Field                 | Type | Description                                                                     |
 | --------------------- | ---- | ------------------------------------------------------------------------------- |